December 2022: Prevenar 13 (PCV13) will replace Synflorix (PCV10) as the funded vaccine used to protect tamariki against pneumococcal disease |

 Your child's age and risk factors decide which brand they need to have and when to have the doses.
 Often the doses are given a few months apart.
 They need to have completed all of their doses to be fully vaccinated.
 Some older children and adults may also be eligible for vaccination (see below).

 If your child misses starting a course, that’s okay.
-Speak to your doctor or nurse for advice on when they can have the vaccines.
+Ask your healthcare provider about when they can have the vaccines.

 - All infants who are not at high risk of pneumococcal disease should receive the pneumococcal vaccine Prevenar 13 as part of the New Zealand Immunisation Schedule(external link) at 6 weeks, 5 months and 12 months of age.